dantilse/dantilse.github.io/README.md

-# Dantilse
+# Personal Site for Dan Ilse

-Remove old code in preparation for building a GatsbyJS site to Github Pages.
+Built using Gatsby and ReactJS.